zoekirsh/js-rails-as-api-custom-json-rendering-using-rails/README.md

 end
 ```

-In this case, Rails provides the `only:` keyword that we can add directly
+In this case, we can add in the `only:` option directly after listing an object
-after listing an object we want to render to JSON.
+we want to render to JSON:

 ```ruby
 def index